AdobeDocs/experience-manager-65.en/help/assets/managing-image-presets.md

     <ul>
      <li>Select <strong>None</strong> if you want to disable sharpening.</li>
      <li>Select <strong>Sharpen</strong> if you want to apply a basic sharpening filter to the image after all scaling takes place.
 Sharpening can help compensate for blurriness that can result when you display an image at a different size. </li>
      <li>Select<strong> Unsharp mask</strong> if you want to fine-tune a sharpening filter effect on the final downsampled image.
 You can control intensity of effect, radius of the effect (measured in pixels), and a threshold of contrast that is ignored.
-This effect uses the same options as Photoshop’s "Unsharp Mask" filter.</li>
+This effect uses the same options as Photoshop's "Unsharp Mask" filter.</li>
     </ul> <p>In <strong>Unsharp Mask</strong>, you have the following options:</p>
     <ul>
      <li><strong>Amount</strong> - Controls the amount of contrast applied to edge pixels.
 The default real number value is 1.0.
 For high-resolution images, you can increase it to as high as 5.0.
 Think of Amount as a measure of filter intensity.</li>